 From a user's perspective, intent-aware agent search feels like the product understands them.
 From a business perspective, it reduces the costly gap between what customers type and what the product can provide.

-Business Problem Traditional Search Failure Intent-Aware Agent Search Outcome
+| Business Problem | Traditional Search Failure | Intent-Aware Agent Search Outcome |

-Low conversion from search Users type vague product needs and receive literal or empty results.
-The system maps need-based language to relevant categories, products, or bundles.
+| High cart abandonment from search | Shoppers type vague product needs and receive literal or empty results. | The system maps need-based language to relevant categories, products, or bundles. |

-Poor feature discovery Users do not know the internal name of a feature.
-The search layer connects user goals to features and onboarding flows.
+| Poor category discovery | Shoppers do not know the internal name of a product line or collection. | The search layer connects shopper goals to categories, brands, and curated collections. |

-Manual synonym maintenance Teams create brittle rules for every phrase variation.
-Meaning similarity and behavioral signals reduce dependence on one-off tuning.
+| Manual synonym maintenance | Teams create brittle rules for every phrase variation. | Meaning similarity and behavioral signals reduce dependence on one-off tuning. |

-Generic agent responses The model answers without current product context.
-Search grounds the agent in real, ranked, structured product data.
+| Generic agent responses | The model answers without current product context. | Search grounds the agent in real, ranked, structured product data. |

 This is why better search quality is not only a UX improvement.
 It also supports measurable business outcomes, the same ones we call out on the benefits page around conversion, guidance, and reduced friction.